darshil1995/BlinkitAnalysis/README.md

 3. **Number of Items** – Total count of different items sold.
 4. **Average Rating** – Average customer rating for items sold.

-## Visualizations in Python using Matplotlib and Seaborn libraries
+## Visualizations in Python using Matplotlib and Seaborn libraries And also created Dashboard using PowerBI
 The following charts help analyze sales trends and insights:

 | **Chart** | **Objective** | **Chart Type** |